 Step 1: Run a Hot Cycle With Vinegar

-The first step is easy: you’ll want to run a normal wash cycle—without any clothes inside, of course.
-Choose the hottest water setting and the longest cycle setting and instead of adding detergent, add 2 cups of white vinegar.
+The first step is easy: Run a normal wash cycle—without any clothes inside, of course.
+Choose the hottest water setting and the longest cycle setting, and instead of adding detergent, add two cups of white vinegar.
 Vinegar might not be your go-to cleaning product, but it can prevent bacteria growth and cut down on odor—so it’s a great option for cleaning your washing machine.

 You may be tempted to add bleach and vinegar to make sure your washing machine gets really clean, but do not do this.
 Bleach and vinegar can actually produce toxic chlorine gas when combined.